 ‘Hm… let me have a look,’ Mr Muffins tutted, holding out his hands and very very carefully taking Bébé from Becky.

-Bébé gave a pitiful chirp as it was examined, and Mr Muffins didn’t look impressed.
+Bébé gave a pitiful whine as it was examined, and Mr Muffins didn’t look impressed.

 ‘From the owner of a show-mimic,’ Barbra explained.
 ‘He said that he hired a stud out and was selling some of the babies that weren’t quite show-quality.’